Generalized Hierarchical Bayesian Segmentation with Irregular Designs, Multi-Sequence Hierarchies, and Grouped/Latent-Group Designs: Introduction

 \item \textbf{Irregular designs via design-aware partition priors.} Irregular spacing is handled at the partition-prior level through segment-length factors $g(x_{t_q}-x_{t_{q-1}})$.
 We make explicit that physical spacing and exposure weighting are conceptually distinct: irregular designs do not, by themselves, force likelihood weights, but segment-length priors provide a principled way to encode design geometry.

-\item \textbf{Exact pooling for shared-boundary replicates and known groups.} When multiple sequences share boundaries but retain sequence-specific segment parameters, subject- level block evidences multiply and the pooled posterior remains exactly tractable under the same DP recursions.
+\item \textbf{Exact pooling for shared-boundary replicates and known groups.} When multiple sequences share boundaries but retain sequence-specific segment parameters, and given conditional independence across subjects conditional on the shared boundaries, subject- level block evidences multiply and the pooled posterior remains exactly tractable under the same DP recursions.
 The same construction applies groupwise when memberships are known.

 \item \textbf{A latent-group template mixture with exact EM updates.} For unknown group membership, we develop a mixture model in which each group carries a latent \emph{template segmentation}.
 Responsibilities are updated in the E-step, while the M-step solves an exact responsibility-weighted max-sum DP to update each group template.
 This yields a rigorous alternating optimization scheme without claiming exact Bayesian model averaging over latent-group segmentations.